Wildlife - Fish, Rats and Bats

 The most common fish are Grey Mullet, which spawn in the pond.
+There are three species of mullet - the majority that populate the Pond are of the “thin lipped” variety.
 Eels can also be seen.

 Other fish species recorded include: